-Question Town of Acton Response Do existing municipal ordinances and traffic Yes - proposed plan will use same vehicles as regulations allow for transit service on planned currently used in town-wide demand response route? service.
-Do existing roadway geometrics along the Yes planned route allow for this transit service Do Transportation Demand Management (TDM) No practices at employment sites along the route encourage the use of non-SOV transportation services?
-Do the municipalities to be served have No rideshare/trip reduction regulations that are enforced for both private and municipal employees?
-Do the municipalities to be served have zoning No bylaws that require employer participating in TDM Does the residential density on developable land No along the proposed route meet or exceed 7 units per acre?
+Question Town of Acton Response

+Do existing municipal ordinances and traffic Yes - proposed plan will use same vehicles as

+regulations allow for transit service on planned currently used in town-wide demand response

+route? service.

+Do existing roadway geometrics along the Yes

+planned route allow for this transit service

+Do Transportation Demand Management (TDM) No

+practices at employment sites along the route

+encourage the use of non-SOV transportation

+services?

+Do the municipalities to be served have No

+rideshare/trip reduction regulations that are

+enforced for both private and municipal

+employees?
+No

+Do the municipalities to be served have zoning bylaws that require employer participating in No

+TDM

+Does the residential density on developable land No

+along the proposed route meet or exceed 7 units

+per acre?

 Are sidewalks available along the proposed Route is not yet finalized.
-One or more interroutes? route stops may be included, depending on final alignment.
-Most streets under consideration have sidewalks on one side.
-Have provisions for safe access/egress at the Passengers will board/alight from shuttle at park proposed/designated stop locations been made? and ride lot and train station.
-The train station has a designated pick-up/drop-off location and a similar arrangement will be identified at the park and ride lot.
-The DAR service will provide door-to-door service, therefore, will not service transit stops Have design standards been adented for per se.
-Have design standards been adopted for N/A proposed transit stops?
-Do the municipalities to be served have parking No restrictions in place which limit the number of INU parking spaces per 1,000 sq. ft of commercial space to 3 or fewer?
-Do the municipalities to be served charge fees for No - no fees are charged for pupil transportation. school bus service to primary and secondary The the rees are charged for pupil transportation. students? students:
+One or more interroutes? route stops may be included, depending on final

+alignment.
+Most streets under consideration

+have sidewalks on one side.

+Have provisions for safe access/egress at the Passengers will board/alight from shuttle at park

+proposed/designated stop locations been made? and ride lot and train station.
+The train station

+has a designated pick-up/drop-off location and a

+similar arrangement will be identified at the park

+and ride lot.

+The DAR service will provide door-to-door service, therefore, will not service transit stops

+-

+Have design standards been adopted for per se.
+N/A

+proposed transit stops?

+Do the municipalities to be served have parking No

+restrictions in place which limit the number of

+parking spaces per 1,000 sq. ft of commercial

+space to 3 or fewer?

+Do the municipalities to be served charge fees for No - no fees are charged for pupil transportation.

+school bus service to primary and secondary

+students?